arcadesdude/BRU/README.md

 `-include -includefirst`

   This will allow you to choose what you want to include.
 This comes after the default list if that is used or, if you want to not use the built in suggestions be sure to use the -nd switch (or other above aliases) to prevent the default detection list of including what you don't want.
-You would include using *Regular Expressions* (unescaped and case-INsensitive) such as the following:
+You would include using *Regular Expressions* (unescaped and case-INsensitive).
+The list to include is separated by | if you need to use | in the program name you can escape it with a preceeding backslash \ Here is an example:

-`  -include "PROGRAM\ NAME","Something-else","HP\ .*"`
+`   -include "PROGRAM\ NAME|Something-else|HP\ .*"`

 `-exclude -filter`